 13. Reclaim Your Loose Change.
 Our lives are pecked away one dime at a time: long checkout lines, waiting rooms, commercial breaks, rambling and unclear public speakers.
 To counter this, carry a tiny notebook full of little factoids, scales, chords, etc. that you need to memorize.
 Whenever you’ve got a spare moment—in line at the store, etc.–pull out the notebook.
 Memorize concepts.
 Visualize certain scales and chords as though you had your instrument under your fingers.

-14. Pavlov’s Dogs.
+14. Take yourself to obedience school.
 Give yourself a treat every time you complete a task or goal.
 The road to advanced jazz harmony is paved with honey-roasted peanuts.

 15. To be Continued.
 Don’t stand up from any practice session until you’ve jotted down some notes on what you’d like to do and learn next, what you need to work on, any questions you’d like to investigate, etc. Take a moment to reflect, review, and apply what you’d learned.
 Give yourself a clear place to begin during your next session.